50 Forgotten College Football Facts To Show Off On Saturday

 - Montee Ball broke a FBS record with 39 touchdowns.The Wisconsin running back also had 13 games with multiple touchdowns, another record.

-- Conference realignment was the name of the game.Nebraska, Colorado, Utah, Boise State, BYU, Texas State, and UT-San Antonio all played conference musical chairs last season.
+- Conference realignment was the name of the game.Nebraska, Colorado, Utah (not the state), Boise State, BYU, Texas State, and UT-San Antonio all played conference musical chairs last season.